When to use one

 LLM enrichment does not run on

 /ingest (JSON-only).
-If you have a long blob of text and want Adapter to extract summary/key-facts from it, save it to a file and post via /ingest/upload — the enricher picks up text/plain, PDFs, images, and Office docs.Binary uploads
+If you have a long blob of text and want Adapter to extract summary/key-facts from it, save it to a file and post via /ingest/upload — the enricher picks up text-based documents, PDFs, images, and Office docs.Binary uploads

-For files (PDFs, images, Office docs), use the multipart upload endpoint:enriched_content block with summary, extracted text, and key facts.
+For files (PDFs, images, Office docs, and text-based documents), use the multipart upload endpoint:enriched_content block with summary, extracted text, and key facts.
 Use /ingest/upload (without /typed/) for binaries that don’t map to a typed kind.

 Typed event shapes